Programming-Project-2021-22/course-project-irenejosephine/README.md

 Elaborate on the main challenges each group member faced throughout the project and how they were surpassed.

 - **Irene Avezzù:** The most difficult aspect in this project for me was to implement the test suits because I still struggle in the creation of a complete suit of test.
-- **Josephine Sacchetto:** The most difficult aspect in this project for me was to implement xxx.
-The reason was X so I had to do Y and I achived Z.
+- **Josephine Sacchetto:** The most difficult thing for me was the organization of time.
+The reason was that I had no clear plan to follow so I had to stop and create a detailed plan with day/week/month goals to work toward.
+By doing this I was able to work better.

 ### 5.4.
 Learning Outcomes

 Describe what you learned with this project.

 - **Irene Avezzù** I learned with Gson developing serializaion and deserialization method.
-- **Josephine Sacchetto:** I learned how to implement the design pattern. `abc`
+- **Josephine Sacchetto:** I learned how to implement the design pattern and that without communication among those working on the same project, one cannot proceed effectively and efficiently toward the result.